 4) Duplicate content

 An example of how duplicate content affected a website was when we were doing the SEO for a villa booking agency and the content for each villa was duplicated from another site.
-Until new content was written for each villa the rankings were going no where.
+Until new content was written for each villa the rankings were going nowhere.
 It did take a couple of months but the results speak for themselves.
 As soon as Google indexed the new copy, BOOM – the rankings shot right up.

 5) Product and client Reviews

-64% of online browsers will buy products after reading reviews.
+Oberlo tells us that 64% of online browsers will buy products after reading reviews.
 They are a seriously good marketing tool especially if the reviews are really good.
 All eCommerce websites should have some type of review system in there if the site is going to generate more sales.
 In regards to SEO, reviews add more fresh, unique content and this keeps Google coming back for more.
 Make sure you ask customers for their feedback after using the product.
 Once you have this post it immediately to the site.

 6) Responsive web design

-45% of all Ecommerce purchases in Australia take place on a mobile phone.
+45% of all eCommerce purchases in Australia take place on a mobile phone.
 If you think that’s a huge number, get ready for more as these numbers are set to rise exponentially.
 Everyone is on their phone and if your website is not optimised for this market then this is a seriously bad sign.
 And to add to that Google is now giving responsive websites priority over those that are not in their SERP’s.
-Ideally you want the transition from desktop to tablet to mobile to be absolutely seamless with no features or important information left out.
-This is crucial especially in the eComm environment.
+Ideally, you want the transition from desktop to tablet to mobile to be absolutely seamless with no features or important information left out.
+This is crucial, especially in the eComm environment.

-Put yourself in the consumers shoes.
+Put yourself in the consumer’s shoes.
 If they are browsing your site on their phone and the buying process is difficult, they will simply go elsewhere.
 There are too many options online and it’s far too competitive to ignore these really high mobile statistics.

 7) Social Media Marketing

 This is a no brainer.
 You need to have all the ‘must haves’ social media platform icons on your website and you MUST be active in these spaces.
-If you have a great product users will share them online through their Facebook pages and this in turn will push your brand online without you having to do much.
-In this era you must be actively engaging your audience at every opportunity and social media provides the perfect space.
+If you have a great product users will share them online through their Facebook pages and this, in turn, will push your brand online without you having to do much.
+In this era, you must be actively engaging your audience at every opportunity and social media provides the perfect space.
 In so far as SEO is concerned there is no direct correlation between being popular on Facebook, Twitter and having a page 1 position.
 But, for positioning your brand in front of a tech and internet savvy audience this is now a marketing must.
-If you don’t have time for this then give it to a specialists like us that can handle both SEO, digital marketing and social media.
+If you don’t have time for this then give it to specialists like us that can handle both SEO, digital marketing and social media.

 8) Locally based SEO

 There are so many different elements and variables that go into creating the best possible eCommerce website that will rank on Google.
-I have only listed a few but in my opinion based on what I see and hear from other businesses, it’s really best to leave the SEO and technical stuff to the professionals.
+I have only listed a few but in my opinion, based on what I see and hear from other businesses, it’s really best to leave the SEO and technical stuff to the professionals.
 There are far too many disaster stories from those that try and have a go at it alone.
 If you would like to get any other information on how to push your brand and website online, get in touch with our Sydney based team today.